BioKT/ResDocs/docs/MCPB.py/parametrization.md

 These brief instructions are a general guide to how to parametrize a simple metalloprotein system.
 More detailed tutorials for a variety of systems can be found [elsewhere](http://ambermd.org/tutorials/advanced/tutorial20/mcpbpy.htm).
-In this case we are simulating a monomeric Amyloid &beta - Zn(II) system with a 1:1 stoichiometry using the AmberTools21 software version, but things should not change too much for other recent versions of the software.
+In this case we are simulating a monomeric Amyloid &beta; - Zn(II) system with a 1:1 stoichiometry using the AmberTools21 software version, but things should not change too much for other recent versions of the software.
 The parameters will be obtained for the Amber99SB*-ILDN force field.
 You must have a working version installed in your machine.